ai-practitioners/time-series-forecasting/docs/sql_query.md

 This page documents the thought and reasoning process of arriving at the final state of the query to be used in the dataset analysis for this project.

+## Motivation of building this query
+The final state of the query is built upon the consideration of joining all necessary tables together as a complete table.
+When queried into working notebook as pandas dataframe, EDA can begin without the need to perform pandas join afterwards.
+Having a complete or full dataframe to begin with also allows slicing and dicing much easier (i.e. EDA on a particular city or stores).

+## The aim for the query final state
+Merge as much columns as we can together in the early stage of the project.
+We will not be needing to jump between database and working space to dig for more data at later phase of analysis.

 ## About the setup

 Workstation: MacOS 13 (arm64)<br>